BestTimesToVisit.com Logo

 safety

-Gothenburg is a very safe city, but like any major city, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid walking alone in deserted streets late at night.
-Use ride-sharing apps like Uber or Bolt if you feel uncomfortable using public transport after dark.
+Gothenburg is generally a very safe city, but like any major city, be aware of your surroundings, especially at night.
+Stick to well-lit areas and avoid walking alone in deserted streets.
+Use reputable taxi services or ride-sharing apps if you're out late.

 packing

 Pack layers!
 Gothenburg's weather can be unpredictable, even in summer.
-Bring a light jacket or raincoat, even if the forecast looks sunny.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
+Bring a light jacket or sweater, even if the forecast looks sunny.
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.

 Weather Details